Saverne Tunnel: Characteristics

 The tunnel lies beneath Mont Saint-Michel, beside the Col de Saverne, and within the Northern Vosges Regional Nature Park, a Natura 2000 site.

 It is located close to the border with the department of Moselle and within three communes of the department of Bas-Rhin: Eckartswiller, Saint-Jean-Saverne, Ernolsheim-lès-Saverne.

-The tunnel is part of the LGV Est high-speed rail line, which will connect Paris with Strasbourg.
+The tunnel is part of the LGV Est high-speed rail line, which connects Paris with Strasbourg.
 The line is also a part of the Main line for Europe trans-European high-speed rail line from Paris to Bratislava, Slovakia.

 The tunnel is 4200 m in length and consists of two bores, each carrying one rail line flanked by a maintenance walkway and an emergency evacuation walkway.
 The two bores are connected every 500 m by an interconnecting passage.
 The tunnel has been built for a maximum speed of 350 km/h—320 km/h in commercial operation.
-It will be remotely monitored from the SNCF Réseau command center at Pagny-sur-Moselle.
+It is remotely monitored from the SNCF Réseau command center at Pagny-sur-Moselle.

 Adjacent to the western portal, the LGV Est traverses the 270 m Haspelbaechel viaduct, which travels up to 35 m above the Haspelbaechel valley.